rxseven/docker-playground/README.md

 **Onigiri** is running on **Heroku** at [https://onigiri-webapp.herokuapp.com](https://onigiri-webapp.herokuapp.com)

-> **App sleeping...** as Onigiri and its API run on a free plan, when an app on Heroku has only one web dyno and that dyno doesn’t receive any traffic in 1 hour, the dyno goes to sleep.
+> **App sleeping...** as Onigiri and its API run on Heroku’s free plan, when an app on Heroku has only one web dyno and that dyno doesn’t receive any traffic in 1 hour, the dyno goes to sleep.
 When someone accesses the app, the dyno manager will automatically wake up the web dyno to run the web process type. **This causes a short delay for this first request**, but subsequent requests will perform normally.
 For more information, see [App Sleeping on Heroku](https://blog.heroku.com/app_sleeping_on_heroku).

-> **Daily limit** as Onigiri runs on a free plan, and the free trial is already expired, at which point, **Onigiri is restricted to sending 100 emails per day**.
+> **Daily limit** as Onigiri runs on SendGrind’s free plan, and the free trial is already expired, at which point, **Onigiri is restricted to sending 100 emails per day**.
 For more information, see [SendGrid Pricing & Plans](https://www.sendgrid.com/pricing/).

 > **Login with Facebook** button won’t work for you because the relevant Facebook app is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.